 Make the risotto:

-- Turn the burner up to medium-high heat and ladle about 1 cup of the chicken broth.
+- Turn the burner up to medium-high heat and ladle about 1 cup chicken broth.
 The broth should bubble and will start to evaporate.
 Stir occasionally, almost constantly.
-Continue ladling the broth, stirring, and cooking until only about 1 ½ cups of the broth is left in the saucepan where you heated it.
+Continue ladling the broth, stirring, and cooking until only about 1 ½ cups broth is left in the saucepan where you heated it.
 This will take about 20 minutes.
 Taste the rice to make sure it's al dente but not hard.
 If needed, continue to cook the risotto a few more minutes to achieve the softness desired, adding ½ cup more chicken broth if needed.

 - If the pumpkin hasn't absorbed into the rice so you barely see chunks of the pumpkin, give the risotto/pumpkin mixture one vigorous stir until the pumpkin is as dissolved as you'd like.